ChantelleAA/Reinforcement_Learning_Oware/README.md

     - `current_player` (int) - The number of the current player (1 or 2).
     - `other_player` (int) - The number of the other player (1 or 2).
   - **Returns**: The updated board state after the player's turn.

-This class is crucial for managing the interactions of players with the board, facilitating the gameplay by handling moves, territory management, and determining round winners.
-The `player_step` method ensures the proper execution of a player's move according to the rules of the game.

 ### RuleEngine Class